dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1351: Criminal accountability is necessary for justice.
+### T1351: Focus should be on punishing criminals and ensuring accountability.

 |Support|
 |---|